simeononsecurity/simeononsecurity.ch/content/articles/the-role-of-container-orchestration-in-modern-devops-environments/index.en.md

 ### Kubernetes
 **Kubernetes** is an open-source container orchestration tool that is widely used in the industry.
 It was initially developed by Google but is now maintained by the Cloud Native Computing Foundation (CNCF).
 Kubernetes provides a highly scalable and fault-tolerant platform for deploying, managing, and scaling containerized applications.

 One of the primary advantages of Kubernetes is its strong community support.
 This means that you can find several resources, documentation, and support forums online.
-Moreover, there are several third-party tools such as Helm that can simplify your Kubernetes deployment process.
+On top of that, there are several third-party tools such as Helm that can simplify your Kubernetes deployment process.

 ### Docker Swarm
 **Docker Swarm** is a native orchestration tool built into the Docker Engine.
 It provides a simple way to manage and deploy containers at scale.
 With Docker Swarm, you can create a highly-available cluster of nodes for running your applications.